fsmMLK/inkscapeLogicGates/README.md

        You don't have to copy all files from Github.
 The files you will need are `logicGates.py`, `logicGates.inx`, and `logicGatesPreamble.tex`. **You can find these files inside the ``latest`` folder**.
 In the end you must have the following files and directories in your Inkscape extension directory.

        **LaTeX users:** the file `logicGatesPreamble.tex` contains the macros defined in this plugin.
 You can add your own macros to this file.
 You can also add macros to ``inkscapeMadeEasy/logicGatesPreamble.tex``.
-In this case the same macros will be accessible to all plugins that employ inkscapeMadeEasy.
+In this case the same macros will be accessible by all plugins that employ inkscapeMadeEasy.

         ```
            inkscape
-            ┣━━extensions
+            ┣━━ extensions
             ┋    ┣━━ inkscapeMadeEasy      <-- inkscapeMadeEasy folder
                  ┃    ┣━━ inkscapeMadeEasy_Base.py
                  ┃    ┣━━ inkscapeMadeEasy_Draw.py
                  ┃    ┣━━ inkscapeMadeEasy_Plot.py
                  ┃    ┗━━ basicLatexPackages.tex
                  ┃
                  ┣━━ textext               <-- texText folder (if you installed textText)
                  ┃    ┋
                  ┃
                  ┣━━ logicGates            <-- logicGates folder
                  ┋    ┣━━ logicGatesPreamble.tex
                       ┣━━ logicGates.py
                       ┗━━ logicGates.inx

         NOTE: You might have other sub folders inside the extensions directory.
 They don't interfere with the plugin.
         ```